FAMILY: Fabaceae or Leguminosae (Pea family)

 INSECTS: Bruchid beetles may hatch out of the pods during storage—they are what make the small holes in the pods—but they are harmless!
 Allow the bruchid beetles to escape and most will leave on their own accord.
 If storage container is open to insects, beneficial tiny wasps can also enter the container to predate upon the bruchid beetles.To avoid beetles, freeze your pods.
 Remember, though, to thaw and dry pods at least three days before milling so they snap easily in two when you bend them.

-MILLING: Take your mesquite pods to any Desert Harvesters event in the fall.
-Staff operate a Meadows Mills #5 hammermill, which mills 5 gallons of pods into 1 gallon of flour in about 10 minutes.
-Be sure the pods you bring for milling are clean and free of gravel, dirt, or any other debris that could damage the mill or contaminate your flour or that of people whose pods are milled after yours.
-Only clean pods will be milled!
+MILLING: Take your mesquite pods to the Desert Harvesters June milling event.
+Staff operate a Meadows Mills #5 hammermill, which mills 5 gallons of pods into 1 gallon of flour in about 5 minutes.
+Be sure the pods you bring for milling are clean and free of mold as well as gravel, dirt, or any other debris that could damage the mill or contaminate your flour or that of people whose pods are milled after yours.
+Only properly prepared pods will be milled!

 COST: Check the Desert Harvesters website for up-to-date milling fees.

 ECONOMICS: It takes about 2 leisurely hours to pick, clean, dry, store, and mill 5 gallons of whole pods into 1 gallon (or 5 lbs) of mesquite flour.
 You can sell mesquite flour for about $15 per pound assuming you sell directly to customers.
-Depending on how fast you work, you can earn $35 – $40 per hour for the combined tasks of picking, drying, storing, milling and packaging!
+Depending on how fast you work, you can earn $25 per hour for the combined tasks of picking, drying, storing, milling and packaging!
 The economics are especially favorable if all of the activities occur within or near your neighborhood.
 Of course you can also just enjoy and share your harvest for free.

 EAT: Mesquite is a versatile food.
 It can be milled and used as flour, or you can make syrup from the whole pods or milling chaff and use that as a sweetener.
 For ideas about how to use mesquite in cooking visit our recipe page or purchase a copy of EAT MESQUITE!, our fabulous cookbook full of delicious pre-tested recipes.